 In 2001 the California Avocado Commission conducted a survey to investigate the folkloric history of the avocado’s aphrodisiac reputation.
 Findings released stated that 63% of those polled believed in the avocado’s aphrodisiac reputation.

 Although the Aztecs may not have been equipped to explain it, modern science has given us insight into the fruit’s aphrodisiac reputation.
 We now know that avocado nutrition delivers a punch of nutrients essential to sexual health, including beta carotene, magnesium and vitamin E, (which is sometimes called the “sex vitamin”).
 Also, an avocado delivers more potassium than a raw banana.
 It even offers 2.4 grams of protein for every 1/2 cup of fruit, an essential ingredient for a successful late night tango.

 Avocado is also excellent as a part of an all-natural beauty regime.
 According to the January 2001 issue of Prevention magazine, when it is applied topically, it adds shine to hair.
-In addition, the oil can be applied as a treatment for dry and irritated skin.
+In another avocado nutrition application, the oil can be applied as a treatment for dry and irritated skin.
 In South Africa, it is mashed and mixed with honey and lime as a face mask and soothing after-sun treatment.

 How to select the best avocados

 Avocados grow on trees but do not begin to ripen until picked.
 When selecting an avocado at the store, feel for heavy fruits with unbroken skin.
 Allow the fruit to ripen at room temperature and then store ripe fruit in the refrigerator.